Noncommutative deformations and flops

-As before, and so as to fix notation for the remainder of the paper, our setup is the contraction of a single irreducible floppable curve $C$ in a projective normal $3$-fold $X$ with at worst Gorenstein terminal singularities (e.g. $X$ is smooth).
+As before, and so as to fix notation for the remainder of the paper, our setup is the contraction of a irreducible rational floppable curve $C$ in a projective normal $3$-fold $X$ with at worst Gorenstein terminal singularities (e.g. $X$ is smooth).
 We denote the contraction map $f\colon X\to X_{\con}$ and remark that necessarily $\Rf_*\cO_X=\cO_{X_{\con}}$ and $X_{\con}$ has only Gorenstein terminal singularities.
-Putting $U:=f^{-1}(U_{\con})$, we denote this by
+As before, there is a commutative diagram